-32. Receipt of voting documents - (1) Where the returning officer receives a - before the close of the poll, that officer is to open it as soon as is practicable; and rules 33 and 34 are to apply.
+- 32. Receipt of voting documents (1) Where the returning officer receives a - - (a) covering envelope, or - (b) any other envelope containing a declaration of identity if required, a ballot paper envelope, or a ballot paper, before the close of the poll, that officer is to open it as soon as is practicable; and rules 33 and 34 are to apply.